Introduction

 How Does Car Insurance Work?

-When you purchase a car insurance policy, you agree to pay a monthly or annual premium.
-In exchange, the insurance company provides coverage according to your policy terms.
-If you have an accident, you file a claim, and the insurer covers eligible expenses based on the policy agreement and your deductible.
+When you buy a car insurance policy, you commit to paying a monthly or yearly fee.
+In return, the insurance provider offers protection as outlined in your policy.
+If you’re involved in an accident, you can submit a claim, and the insurer will cover approved costs according to your coverage terms and deductible.

 Different Types of Car Insurance Coverage